 If maintenance is required on the spring applied actuator, it must first be removed from the brake assembly.
 In order to remove the actuator, pressure must be applied to the actuator to release the brake.
-After removal it must be retained in a press strong enough to retain the spring tension of the actuator.
-The bolts holding both housings can now be removed and the pressure of the press can be slowly released thus allowing the housings to separate.
+After removal, the actuator must be retained in a press strong enough to retain the spring tension.
+The bolts holding both housings can now be removed, and the pressure of the press can be slowly released thus allowing the housings to separate.
 Clean actuator, replace seals, inspect springs and change parts if necessary.
-Lubricate all moving parts, re-assemble and re-install actuator in reverse order.
+Lubricate all moving parts, re-assemble and reinstall actuator in reverse order.